This image is available for download, without charge, under the Getty's Open Content Program.

 Kren, Thomas.
 French Illuminated Manuscripts in the J. Paul Getty Museum (Los Angeles: J. Paul Getty Museum, 2007), pp. xxii, xxiii-xxiv, xxix, 89-93, ill.

 Schindler, Robert.
-"Das Manuskript 74 G 27 der Köninglichen Bibliothek in Den Haag.: in 100 Bilder der Weisheit: Priginalgetreue Faks.-Ed. der Bilderhandschrift Ms 74 G 27 der Koninglichen Bibliothek der Niederlande in Den Haag (Simbach am Inn: Verlag Mu? pp. 116-18.
+"Das Manuskript 74 G 27 der Köninglichen Bibliothek in Den Haag" In 100 Bilder der Weisheit: Priginalgetreue Faks.-Ed. der Bilderhandschrift Ms 74 G 27 der Koninglichen Bibliothek der Niederlande in Den Haag (Simbach am Inn: Verlag Müller und Schindler, 2009), pp. 116-18.

 Schindler, Robert.
 "Die bebilderte Enea Silvio Piccolomini-Handschrift des Charles de France: Ein Beitrag zur Buchmalerei in Bourges und zum Humanismus in Frankreich."
 Ph.D. diss (Freien Universität Berlin, 2009), passim.